Convergence rates of nonlinear inverse problems in Banach spaces: conditional stability and weaker norms: Convergence rates in terms of weaker norms and examples

-Therefore, $(3.18)$ and $(3.22)$ imply that Above estimate implies that $u_{\alpha}^{\delta}$ and $u^{\dagger}$ satisfy the estimate $(3.19)$.
-Hence, $(3.19)$ and $(1.3)$ yield where $C_1 = 2^{k}C$.
-Finally, substitute $(3.21)$ in the above inequality and proceed similar to the proof of Theorem $3.1$ to get the required rates. \end{proof} From $(3.23)$, it is clear that regularization is only used in Theorem $3.3$ to constrain the minimizers of $(3.17)$ to a set on which the conditional stability estimates $(3.19)$ hold.
+By using (\ref{6}), (\ref{8}) and (\ref{10}) along with the triangular inequality, we derive that The last inequality implies that (\ref{7}) is applicable if we take $u_1=u_{\alpha}^{\delta}$ and $u_2=u^{\dagger}$. {Hence, (\ref{7}) and (\ref{3}) along with the definition of index function yield } To this end, we deduce from (\ref{9e}) and (\ref{8}) that Plugging this estimate in (\ref{11}) to obtain { Further, as $\frac{\delta^p}{\alpha} \leq c$, we get Finally, for the a-priori choice of $\alpha = \alpha(\delta) \sim \delta^{p-\epsilon}$ with $0 < \epsilon < p$, we get { }} where $0 < \epsilon < p$.
+This completes the proof. \end{proof} \begin{remark} It is worth to mention that the regularization is only used in Theorem $1$ to constrain the minimizers of $(\ref{2})$ to a set on which the conditional stability estimate $(\ref{7})$ hold.\end{remark}